MAG (video game): Interdiction

 The Interdiction is available via downloadable content (DLC).
-In this mode 128 players (64 vs. 64) must capture and hold three neutral bases.
+In this mode, 128 players (64 vs. 64) must capture and hold three neutral bases.
 The longer a PMC holds a base, a bar for that PMC will fill up on the top of the screen.
-In addition each 8-man squad has an APC.
+In addition each 8-person squad has an APC.
 The maps for the Interdiction mode are themed after the 3 PMCs but are neutral, meaning Valor could face Raven on the S.V.E.R. themed map and any other combination.
 The game is set on a 20-minute timer, and whoever fills their bar first, or whoever has their bar filled the most at the end, wins.

 Domination

 The largest game mode was Domination.
 It supported 256 players, 128 to a side in a single game.
 Maps were split into 4 sides that meet in the middle, facing one platoon (4 squads) of attackers against another of defenders on each side.
 The objective of the attackers was to unlock and hold the lettered objectives, A through H, two to a platoon, located at the center of the map where it crosses, to fill a damage bar before the game timer expires.
 In order to unlock their objectives, each attacking platoon must capture and simultaneously hold both of the defending platoon's burnoff towers.
 Once that is accomplished, the platoons must then hold both cooling towers, and then the objectives are unlocked.
 Between the burnoff towers and the cooling towers stands a row of 4 bunkers (one for each defending squad).
 Destruction of the bunkers changes that defending squad's spawn to the back spawn, behind the lettered objectives, in the middle of the map where the sides meet.

 As in Acquisition, the defenders had assets which the attackers were able to destroy to take away their SL and PL abilities until they are repaired.
 These assets are located between the cooling towers and the lettered objectives.
 Taking down the AAA will again allow the attacking SLs and PLs to call in their abilities, and will unlock the forward spawns located between the defenders' bunkers and the cooling towers.
 In addition to Squad Leaders (16 per faction, per domination game) and Platoon Leaders (4 per faction), Domination introduces the Officer In Charge (OIC) leadership position.
-This is the highest ranking leadership position in the game, and each is assigned to lead his 128 players to Domination victory.
+This is the highest ranking leadership position in the game, and each is assigned to lead their 128 players to Domination victory.
 OICs have very powerful abilities that can affect spawning rates of the defenders and replenish or block the abilities of SLs and PLs.
-These abilities are not affected by the AAA or assets, and they can be used at any time (provided the other OIC hasn't blocked his ability).
+These abilities are not affected by the AAA or assets, and they can be used at any time (provided the other OIC hasn't blocked it).
 Holding the lettered objectives until the damage bar is filled wins the game for the attackers; preventing them to do so by the time the 30 minute timer expires won the game for the defenders.